Substitute a drive letter for a network or local path.

 Syntax SUBST drive_letter: path SUBST SUBST drive_letter: /D Key SUBST with no parameters will display current SUBST drives /D : Delete the drive_letter substitution.

-If the network resource is unavailable (ie the server is down) SUBST will continually retry - unlike NET USE which will try to connect once and fail - depending on your application this may be a good or a bad thing - a subst drive that is not available will badly impact performance of most applications.
+If the network resource is unavailable (ie the server is down) SUBST will continually retry - unlike NET USE which will try to connect once and fail - a subst'd drive that is not available will badly impact performance of the computer.

 Undocumented behaviour: if a drive is substed using characters other than A-Z ($,#, :, !, 0-9) it will not appear in Windows Explorer or in the drives reported by SUBST.